Cordell Hull Lake

 Cordell Hull Lake is a lake in the Cumberland River in north-central Tennessee, about forty miles east of Nashville, in the vicinity of Carthage.
 It covers approximately 12000 acre.

-Cordell Hull Dam, on the Cumberland River, was built by the United States Army Corps of Engineers between May 1963 and November 1973 for navigation, hydroelectric power generation and recreation.
+The lake is impounded by Cordell Hull Dam, which was built by the United States Army Corps of Engineers between May 1963 and November 1973 for navigation, hydroelectric power generation, and recreation.
 The dam is a concrete and earthen gravity structure, 87 feet high (above streambed), with a generator capacity of 100 megawatts.
 It impounds 259100 acre feet at normal maximum pool, with a maximum flood storage of 310900 acre feet.

-Both are named for Cordell Hull, former United States Secretary of State.
+The dam and lake are named for Cordell Hull, former United States Secretary of State.